Yashrai54/PrimeTrade-Assignment/README.md

 | `/api/tasks/:id` | PUT    | Update a task     | admin      |
 | `/api/tasks/:id` | DELETE | Delete a task     | admin      |

-Security & Input Sanitization
+## Security and Input sanitization

-Passwords are hashed with bcrypt
+- Passwords are hashed with bcrypt

-JWT tokens stored in httpOnly cookies
+- JWT tokens stored in httpOnly cookies

-Input fields are trimmed and normalized
+- Input fields are trimmed and normalized

-Protected routes ensure role-based access
+- Protected routes ensure role-based access

-Scalability & Optional Enhancements
+## Scalability and Optional Enhancements

-Project structure allows easy addition of new modules
+- Project structure allows easy addition of new modules

-Optional improvements:
+- Optional Improvements

-Redis caching for task queries
+  - Redis caching for task queries

-Winston logging for backend requests
+  - Winston logging for backend requests

-Docker deployment for environment consistency
+  - Docker deployment for environment consistency

-Notes
+## Notes

-API versioning is implemented via route prefix: /api/v1/...
+ - API versioning is implemented via route prefix: /api/v1/...

-Error and success responses are standardized
+ - Error and success responses are standardized

-Frontend handles authentication and route protection
+ - Frontend handles authentication and route protection

+## Short Scalability Note

+ The backend project is structured to support microservices, modular controllers, and scalable database queries.
+Future enhancements like Redis caching, load balancing, and containerized deployment (Docker) can be easily integrated to handle higher traffic and reduce latency.